dlopezc9/angularLearning/README.md

 1. BookApi: can also be taken as a hello world.
 2. EmployeeManagement: first approach to good practices, and simple solution to multiple components.
+3. StampCollection: first approach without any tutorial!
+(In progress).